bt5153msba/bt5153msba.github.io/index.md

 ## <font color='DarkOrange'>Announcement</font>

+> - *2020-04-17*: A brief [summary](project/kaggle_summary.md) of the in-class Kaggle competition with some top submissions has been released.

 > - *2020-04-10*: The deadline of video submission has been extended to **April 24th**.

 > - *2020-02-28*: ~~Melvin is going to share the details of our InClass Kaggle Competition on Mar-6.
 Good luck on your data science competition.~~